1989Ryan/XJTU-Bachelor-Thesis-LaTeX-Template/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This is an opensource LaTeX thesis template for XJTU B.S. candidates.
-It can be used directly in Overleaf.
+It can be used directly on Overleaf.

 For supplements and corrections, please issue.